-Civil law sanctions: A data subject can file a request for an interim injunction against unlawful data processing (e.g., if personal data is not processed in compliance with the general data protection principles, personal data is processed by a third-party service provider without fulfilling the requirements thereof or personal data is disclosed to a third country without meeting the necessary requirements).
-It is also possible to lodge a claim for correction or deletion of data or a prohibition on the disclosure of data to third
+Civil law sanctions: A data subject can file a request for an interim injunction against unlawful data processing (e.g. if personal data is not processed in compliance with the general data protection principles, personal data is processed by a third-party service provider without fulfilling the requirements thereof or personal data is disclosed to a third country without meeting the necessary requirements).
+It is also possible to lodge a claim for correction or deletion of data or a prohibition on the disclosure of data to third parties.
+In addition, a data subject is entitled to compensation for actual damages caused by unlawful processing or other breaches of the DPA.

-- parties.
-In addition, a data subject is entitled to compensation for actual damages caused by unlawful processing or other breaches of the DPA. - Criminal law sanctions: The Commissioner is not competent to issue any fines.
-However, based on art.
-34 DPA, a competent criminal judge may, upon a complaint, sanction the individual responsible for a breach (not the legal entity) with a fine of up to CHF 10,000 if he or she wilfully breaches certain information or secrecy obligations stipulated in the DPA.
+Criminal law sanctions: The Commissioner is not competent to issue any fines.
+However, based on arts 34 and 35 DPA, a competent criminal judge may, upon a complaint, sanction the individual responsible for a breach (not the legal entity) with a fine of up to CHF 10,000 if he or she wilfully breaches certain obligations stipulated in the DPA.

-The revised DPA provides for an extension of the catalogue of criminal offences (e.g., non-compliance with the requirements to engage a data processor or transfer personal data abroad, intentionally providing wrong or incomplete information or if a company does not comply with the minimum standards of data security defined by the Federal Council) and an increase in the fines to be imposed to up to CHF 250,000.
-The Commissioner does not have the competence to issue such fines; the cantonal criminal authorities are the competent body.
+The revised DPA provides for an extension of the catalogue of criminal offences (e.g. non-compliance with the requirements to engage a data processor or transfer personal data abroad, intentionally providing wrong or incomplete information, or if a company does not comply with the minimum standards of data security defined by the Federal Council) and an increase in the fines to be imposed to up to CHF 250,000.
+The Commissioner will still not have the competence to issue such fines but will be entitled to file a criminal complaint.
+The cantonal criminal law enforcement agencies are competent for issuing fines.

-Under the revised DPA, the Commissioner will have the competence to issue binding orders against companies processing personal data in breach of the revised DPA.
+Further, under the revised DPA, the Commissioner will have the competence to issue binding orders against companies processing personal data in breach of the revised DPA.
 The Commissioner will, amongst others, have the power to restrict, suspend or terminate processing activities or to require companies to comply with their duties under the revised DPA.
 If companies do not comply with such binding orders, they can face a fine of up to CHF 250,000.